Category theory for scientists (Old version): Introduction

 This olog represents a framework in which to record data about objects held above the ground, their mass, their height, and a comparison (the ?-mark in the middle) between the number of seconds till they hit the ground and a certain real-valued function of their height.
 We will discuss ologs in detail throughout this course.

 The picture in (\ref{dia:scientific method}) looks like an olog, but it does not conform to the rules that we lay out for ologs in Section \ref{sec:ologs}.
 In an olog, every arrow is intended to represent a mathematical function.
-It is difficult to imagine a function that takes in predictions and outputs experiments, but such a function is necessary in order for (\ref{dia:scientific method}) to make sense.
+It is difficult to imagine a function that takes in predictions and outputs experiments, but such a function is necessary in order for the arrow

+in (\ref{dia:scientific method}) to make sense.
 To produce an experiment design from a prediction probably requires an expert, and even then the expert may be motivated to specify a different experiment on Tuesday than he is on Monday.
-But perhaps our criticism has led to a way forward: if we say that every arrow represents a function {\em when in the context of a specific expert who is actually doing the science at a specific time}, then figure \ref{dia:scientific method} begins to make sense.
+But perhaps our criticism has led to a way forward: if we say that every arrow represents a function {\em when in the context of a specific expert who is actually doing the science at a specific time}, then Figure (\ref{dia:scientific method}) begins to make sense.
 In fact, we will return to the figure in Section \ref{sec:monads} (specifically Example \ref{ex:scientific method}), where background methodological context is discussed in earnest.

 This course is an attempt to extol the virtues of a new branch of mathematics, called {\em category theory}, which was invented for powerful communication of ideas between different fields and subfields within mathematics.
 By powerful communication of ideas I actually mean something precise.
 Different branches of mathematics can be formalized into categories.
 These categories can then be connected together by functors.
-And the sense in which these functors provide powerful communication of ideas is that facts and theorems proven in one category can be transferred through a connecting functor to yield proofs of an analogous theorem in another category.
+And the sense in which these functors provide powerful communication of ideas is that facts and theorems proven in one category can be transferred through a connecting functor to yield proofs of analogous theorems in another category.
 A functor is like a conductor of mathematical truth.

 I believe that the language and toolset of category theory can be useful throughout science.
 We build scientific understanding by developing models, and category theory is the study of basic conceptual building blocks and how they cleanly fit together to make such models.
 Certain structures and conceptual frameworks show up again and again in our understanding of reality.
 No one would dispute that vector spaces are ubiquitous.
 But so are hierarchies, symmetries, actions of agents on objects, data models, global behavior emerging as the aggregate of local behavior, self-similarity, and the effect of methodological context.